 The implemented by / implements relationships map the operational behavior and performers to the system behavioral and physical elements.
-These relationship pairs enable full traceability from the operational domain into either the system's physical domain, functional domain or both and, therefore, make it easier for the system engineering team to assess the impacts in the system domain when changes occur within the operational domain.
-Conversely, the reverse mapping of the system domain into the performers, operational behavior, or both again makes it easier for the system engineering/architecture team to assess the impacts within the operational domain when changes occur in the systems domain.
-See the SDG regarding Component, Function, Item, and Link.
+These relationship pairs enable full traceability from the operational domain into either the system's physical domain, functional domain or both and, therefore, make it easier for the systems engineering team to assess the impacts in the system domain when changes occur within the operational domain.
+Conversely, the reverse mapping of the system domain into the performers, operational behavior, or both again makes it easier for the systems engineering/architecture team to assess the impacts within the operational domain when changes occur for the systems engineering.